 In most states, trespassing is classified as a misdemeanor.
 However, there are certain exceptions to trespassing laws, including meter readers, law enforcement, and government surveyors.

 What Constitutes Trespassing on Private Property?

-Typically, an individual will be charged with trespassing in Minnesota if he or she is found to:
+Typically, an individual will be charged with trespassing in Minnesota if they are found to:

-- Enter another person’s property with the intention to damage the property.
+- Enter another person’s property to damage the property.
 In many cases, individuals illegally enter the property and do something to deface or destroy it.
 A typical example of this crime is graffiti and other forms of vandalism.

 - Enter another person’s property to obstruct normal business functions.
 This most commonly occurs at businesses, where disruptive individuals may cause problems.

 - Enter another person’s property and occupying the property without the owners’ permission.
-These individuals may try to take over a property when the owner is not present, as is the case with squatters.
+These individuals may try to take over a property when the owner is absent, as with squatters.